Main Market, Onitsha: Sit-at-Home Order and Main Market Onitsha

 The sit-at-home order by Independent People of Biafra (IPOB) in the South-East region is also enforced in the Onitsha Main market.
 Thus, the shops are locked up every Monday with no business activity going on in the main market.
-However, the Governor of Anambra State, Governor Willie Obiano has directed through his Commissioner for Commerce, Trade and Wealth Creation, Chief Uchenna Okafor, to interact with the market leaders to start opening their businesses on Monday but fear of molestation by thugs could not allow them to do that.
+However, the Governor of Anambra State, Governor Willie Obiano has directed through his Commissioner for Commerce, Trade and Wealth Creation, Chief Uchenna Okafor, to interact with the market leaders to start opening their businesses on Monday but fear of molestation by thugs would not allow them comply.
 So traders still sit-at-home on Mondays in Onitsha.

 Fire incident

-Main markets have experienced different fire incidents over the years, witnessed many fire outbreaks, hence the reason for fire service stations at various points in the city.
+The Main markets have experienced different fire incidents over the years, hence the establishment of fire service stations at various points in the city.